yuro4kaw/events-app/README.md

 - Form validation with `react-hook-form` and `zod`
 - Fetch event data from an API
 - Responsive design with Mantine components
+- Full-stack development architecture
+- Database integration for storing user information
+- Search and filtering options for events

 ## Technologies Used